Skip to main content

 A provisional cast-on is one of those techniques that opens up an entirely new category of projects.
 Seamless cowls, toe-up socks, symmetrical shawls, and clean hems all depend on the ability to return to your cast-on edge and work from live stitches.

 Run your stitch count through the Cast On Calculator before you begin to make sure your provisional edge has exactly the right number of stitches for your pattern.
+Getting it right the first time means a smooth unzipping experience and a project that comes together without surprises.

 Ready to put this into practice?

-Use our free Cast On Calculator โ€” no login required, works offline.
+Use our free Cast On Calculator — no login required, works offline.

-๐Ÿงท Open Cast On Calc
+🧷 Open Cast On Calc